Shechem: Roman Period - Province of Judea

-In 6 CE, Shechem was annexed to the Roman Empire as the province of Judea.
+In 6 AD, Shechem was annexed to the Roman Empire as the province of Judea.
 Samaritans rose up in arms on Mount Gerizim at the time of the Galilee campaign in 67, which was part of the First Jewish–Roman War.
 Josephus, The Jewish War, III, vii, 32 states that Sextus Vettulenus Cerialis destroyed Shechem during that war.

-In 72 CE, a new city, Flavia Neapolis, was built by Vespasian 2 km to the west of the old one; it is the origin of the current place-name of Nablus.
+In 72 AD, a new city, Flavia Neapolis, was built by Vespasian 2 km to the west of the old one; it is the origin of the current place-name of Nablus.
 Josephus, Antiquities of the Jews 4.8.44, placed the city between Mount Gerizim and Mount Ebal.
 Elsewhere, he refers to it simply as "Neapolis".

 During Emperor Hadrian's reign, the temple on Mount Gerizim was restored and dedicated to Jupiter.

 Like Shechem, Neapolis had a very early Christian community, including the early saint Justin Martyr; bishops of Neapolis are mentioned.
 On several occasions, the Christians suffered greatly at the hands of the Samaritans.
 In 474, the emperor, to avenge what Christians considered an unjust attack by the Samaritans, deprived the latter of Mount Gerizim and gave it to the Christians, who built on it a church dedicated to the Mary, mother of Jesus.